AlexandreDecan/sismic/docs/cli.rst

                             states
       --no-code             Ignore code to be evaluated and executed in the statechart
-      -l MAXSTEPS, --limit MAXSTEPS
+      --silent-contract     Do not raise exception if a contract is not satisfied -l MAXSTEPS, --limit MAXSTEPS
                             limit the number of steps to given number, to prevent infinite loops
       --events [EVENT [EVENT ...]]
                             send events to the statechart simulation, eg. name[:key=value[:key=value]]

 For example::